matthewT53/Steganography-Project/README.md

 # Future work:
 * Implement the more secure CBC mode for AES.
-* Add support for more file types.
+* Add support for JPEG and other file types.
-* Revamp the GUI.

 # Libaries used:
 * lodepng - https://github.com/lvandeve/lodepng